 5. Torsa River Side / Riverside Walk

-A peaceful, vehicle-free path along the Torsa River is favourite for morning walks, bird-watching, and peaceful reflection.
+A peaceful, vehicle-free path along the Torsa River is a favourite for morning walks, bird-watching, and peaceful reflection.
 Ideal for photography and soaking in nature’s calm.
 It’s one of the simpler yet soothing Phuentsholing attractions.

 6. Phuentsholing Viewpoint (Peeple Drangra)